-A power of attorney (POA) is a legally binding right given to a trusted individual who will act on your behalf if you're physically or mentally incapable of doing so yourself, or if you no longer want to make your own decisions.
-Unlike an executor, who manages your entire estate when you die, you can specify which responsibilities you want to include in the POA, and the person you appoint can exercise these rights when it's deemed necessary.
-A POA can also include medical directives and it ends at death (if it's not instructed to end sooner).
+A power of attorney is a legally binding right given to a trusted individual who will act on your behalf if you're physically or mentally incapable of doing so yourself, or if you no longer want to make your own decisions.
+Unlike an executor, who manages your entire estate when you die, you can specify which responsibilities you want to include in the power of attorney, and the person you appoint can exercise these rights when it's deemed necessary.
+A power of attorney document can also include medical directives and it ends at death (if it's not instructed to end sooner).

 Naming a permanent legal guardian is absolutely essential if you have young children and you're living outside your home country.
 If you fail to name a guardian and something happens to you or your spouse, you're leaving one of the most important decisions about your children up to the courts.